nateaff/Rtutorials/docs/tut1.md

 # Introduction to R: Basic data types and operations

 This tutorial covers the basic data types and structures in R along with an introduction to common functions and operators.
-This should be suitable to someone just starting out in R but I try to go into a little more detail than the common introductory tutorial.
+This should be suitable to someone just starting out in R but I'll be going into a little more detail of how `R` works than a basic introduction.

 For this tutorial you'll need R installed.
 During the class I won't be going over installation of R or Rstudio but I've included some notes below on installing and using Rstudio for reference.

 ## Installing R and Rstudio

- I would also recommend using Rstudio as your programming environment or IDE (integrated development environment).
+ I recommend using Rstudio as your programming environment or IDE (integrated development environment).
+Here's some links for getting installing and getting started with R.

 1. Install R : [Berkeley CRAN mirror](http://cran.cnr.berkeley.edu/)
 2. Install Rstudio following the instructions [here](https://www.rstudio.com/products/rstudio/download2/).